moustakas/legacyhalos-web/README.md

 # legacyhalos-web
-Website for the legacyhalos project(s).
+Website for legacyhalos project(s).

+## Creating a Django Project
+To start creating a project, after django is installed, run this command: django-admin startproject mysite

 ## Creating the Database from a File
 When creating a database for the website to pull from, you must first make the migrations.
 Making the migrations lets django know of any object specifications that were added or updated.